How to Build Customer Rapport: 15 Proven Techniques for Every Channel

 • 61% say they would switch to a competitor after just one bad customer service experience.

-Friendly customer service is the key to building brand loyalty—increasing revenue as a result.
+Friendly customer service is the key to building brand loyalty, enhancing customer retentionand increasing revenue.

 Remember: Friendly service first.

 If you only remember one thing from these friendly customer service tips, let it be that friendliness trumps most.
-It turns mistakes into opportunities, bad experiences into good ones, and good experiences into great.
+It turns mistakes into opportunities, bad experiences into good ones, and good experiences into great ones.

-Yes, metrics and tools and processes and surveys are all important aspects of running a working customer service center.
-But friendly agents with heart are what make it truly successful.
+Yes, metrics and tools and processes, and surveys are all important aspects of running a working customer service center.
+But friendly agents with a heart are what make it truly successful.
+With Quiq’s AI-powered platform, you can give your team the tools to deliver that kind of service at scale.

 Are You Tracking These 10 Help Desk Metrics?